 The decision-makers will be provided the written Investigative Report.
 They will have an opportunity to interview all interested parties and will objectively evaluate the relevant evidence, including inculpatory and exculpatory evidence.
 After all evidence is presented and the decision-makers and advisors have completed their questioning, both parties, their advisors, and their witnesses will be dismissed from the hearing.

-After discussion of the evidence, the decision-makers, by majority vote, will determine whether the Respondent is responsible for the alleged Sexual Harassment.
-For all Sexual Harassment hearings, decision-makers will determine responsibility using a preponderance of the evidence standard.
-With respect to any factual issue, this standard requires the determination of whether it is more likely than not that a fact exists, or violation of this policy occurred.
+For all sex discrimination and sexual harassment hearings, after discussion of the evidence, the decision-makers will determine whether sexual harassment occurred using a preponderance of the evidence standard.
+(Preponderance of the Evidence means there is high probability, firm belief or conviction, more likely than not, or $\geq 51\%$ agreement.)
+If the decision-maker is not persuaded under the applicable standard by the evidence that sexual harassment occurred, whatever the quantity of the evidence is, the decision-maker will not determine that sexual harassment occurred.
 Credibility determinations will not be made on the basis of the person's status as a Complainant, Respondent, or witness.

 If the decision-makers find a violation of this or other College policies has occurred, appropriate sanctions, up to and including program dismissal, will be imposed by the decision-makers.
-Sanctions may include those listed in RCHC-AA-123 Disciplinary Actions Policy.
+Sanctions may include those listed in Policy 123 Disciplinary Actions Policy.
 In determining the appropriate sanction(s), the decision-makers will take into account the following considerations:

-- The impact of the misconduct on the Complainant or the community; - Safety and protection of the College community; - The Respondent's disciplinary (and, if known, criminal) history; - The nature and circumstances of the misconduct;

-- The ongoing enrollment of both the Complainant and the Respondent, with preferential consideration given to the Complainant; - The Respondent's candor in responding to the complaint.
+- The impact of the misconduct on the Complainant or the community; - Safety and protection of the College community; - The Respondent's disciplinary (and, if known, criminal) history; - The nature and circumstances of the misconduct; - The ongoing enrollment of both the Complainant and the Respondent, with preferential consideration given to the Complainant; - The Respondent's candor in responding to the complaint.